-Primary responsibility for complying with all legislation relevant to a company falls to the directors.
+In UK law, the primary responsibility for complying with all legislation relevant to a company falls to the directors.
 It is their duty to ensure that their company complies with the law.
 Now, more than ever before, access to professional advice and assistance can be of considerable benefit to company directors to ensure they comply with their statutory duties.

 Our long established Corporate Compliance team offers a wide range of support, often beyond simply the formalities of compliance.
-The team currently services over 800 companies and is led by a qualified chartered company secretary.

 - act in accordance with the company’s constitution

 - avoid conflicts of interest and not accept benefits from third parties.

 Our team of specialists are well equipped to help business owners and managers interpret these duties and run their businesses in accordance with the regulations.

 All public limited companies must appoint an appropriately qualified company secretary to oversee the corporate compliance function.
 Although they are not obliged to have one under the Companies Act, many private companies still gain comfort and peace of mind by appointing a company secretary in this capacity.

 At Shipleys, we are able to fulfil the role of company secretary in circumstances where it does not conflict with our other duties – such as auditing the accounts.
 In all situations, we will be pleased to offer advice and support to the company secretary of client and other companies.

 Frequently, one of the first tasks of a Director in setting up a new business venture is the formation of a company or LLP.
 The process of incorporation can be complex and frustrating.